 Current International Travel Guidance

-UPDATE ON TRAVEL BAN AS OF MARCH 16, 2017: Federal judges in Hawaii and Maryland have issued orders freezing implementation of the key sections of the March 6 travel ban executive order.
+However, federal courts have issued orders freezing implementation of the key sections of the travel ban executive order.
 This website will be updated with further information as it becomes available.
-Students and scholars with questions about their immigration matters in light of this latest development should contact the Bechtel International Center (email@example.com), which will provide referrals to free legal consultations as needed.
+Students and scholars with questions about their immigration matters should contact the Bechtel International Center (email@example.com), which will provide referrals to free legal consultations as needed.

 While individuals must make their own decisions about international travel, this page offers guidance to the Stanford community based on what we currently understand in a fluid situation, along with information about obtaining additional assistance and consultation.
 The page will be updated as circumstances change.

 For faculty, staff and students, Stanford recommends the following:

 - If you are a national of any of the six countries specified in the March 6 executive order (Iran, Libya, Somalia, Sudan, Syria and Yemen) and are considering travel outside the United States, please contact the Bechtel International Center (email firstname.lastname@example.org) in order to set up a consultation with an immigration attorney to discuss your specific situation.

 - Regardless of whether you are a citizen of the six designated countries or not, you are encouraged not to travel to any of the six designated countries at the present time.
 This guidance also applies to U.S. citizens, given the uncertain nature of the current situation.